 Pour the rice mixture into the blender (with the cinnamon), add the sugar and vanilla, process on high for about 2 minutes or until finely purée.

-Using a very fine mesh sieve or a cheesecloth lined sieve, pour the milk through, pressing down to squeeze all the liquid out.
+Using a very fine mesh sieve or a cheesecloth lined sieve (or a nut milk bag), pour the milk through, pressing down to squeeze all the liquid out.
 Discard the solids.
 I ran mine through the sieve 3 times, rinsing the sieve each time, to remove any remaining pulp.

-Chill for at least a couple of hours, stir vigorously and serve over glasses full of ice – and use ice, without it the taste isn’t as vibrant.
+Chill for at least a couple of hours, stir vigorously and serve over glasses full of ice, and use plenty of ice, without it the taste isn’t as vibrant.

 Makes about 4 cups.